privacyguides/privacyguides.org/docs/linux-desktop/hardening.en.md

 ## Umask

-If you are not using openSUSE, consider changing the default [umask](https://en.wikipedia.org/wiki/Umask) for both regular users and root to 077.
+If you are not using openSUSE, consider changing the default [umask](https://en.wikipedia.org/wiki/Umask) for both regular user accounts and root to 077.
 Changing umask to 077 can break snapper on openSUSE and is **not** recommended.

 ## Mountpoint hardening